shenwei356/csvtk/doc/docs/usage.md

 Attention:

   1. The CSV parser requires all the lines have same number of fields/columns.
      Even lines with spaces will cause error.
   2. By default, csvtk thinks your files have header row, if not, switch flag "-H" on.
   3. Column names better be unique.
   4. By default, lines starting with "#" will be ignored, if the header row starts with "#", please assign flag "-C" another rare symbol, e.g. '$'.
   5. By default, csvtk handles CSV files, use flag "-t" for tab-delimited files.
   6. If " exists in tab-delimited files, use flag "-l".
+  7. Do not mix use digital fields and column names.

 Environment variables for frequently used global flags

   - "CSVTK_T" for flag "-t/--tabs"
   - "CSVTK_H" for flag "-H/--no-header-row"

 Usage:
   csvtk [command]